In this home laser & IPL hair removal guide:

 What results can you expect?

-First up, let’s see what the recommended treatment schedules look like.
+First up, let’s see what the recommended treatment schedules look like, then what results most people see and when.

 Each brand recommends a start-up phase.
-These start-up phases are usually the same regimen as in their clinical tests.
+These start-up phases are usually the same regimen followed in the clinical tests.

 The start-up phases are between 4 to 12 sessions.
 Some you need to do weekly and others every 2 weeks.
 You keep up with these regular sessions until your skin is smooth.
 Then you do less regular top-up sessions to stay smooth.
 Most need these at 1- or 2-month intervals.